cotarr/irc-hybrid-client-dev-tools/debug/remote/README.md

 For the case where a client account is configured with `trustedClient": false`, the authorization server will present the user with a access decision form.
 The browser will submit a POST request for the user to "Accept" or "Deny" the permission to access the resource.
-This will redirect rthe browser back to the web server with an authorization code.
+This will redirect the browser back to the web server with an authorization code.
 In the case of `trustedClient: true`, the decision form is skipped, and the server will redirect browser immediately back to the web server with an authorization code.